-The bad news is that the criminal justice system in the beginning of these cases are stacked against the person who has been accused.
+The bad news.
+The criminal justice system in the beginning of these cases is very unfair and the odds are stacked against the person who has been accused because of the bias of investigators.
+You have felt it and you know it.
 Your life has just been turned upside down.
-Your reputation and very freedom are at stake and you do not know if you will ever recover - who would believe over an innocent child?
-Child sexual abuse is the easiest crime to be accused of and the hardest to defend against because of society's repulsion against sexual abuse of a child and the assumption by many people that children would not make false allegations about sexual abuse.
+Your reputation and very freedom are at stake and you do not know if you will ever recover.
+Your afraid no one will ever believe you over an innocent child .
 The stakes are extremely high.
-With very lengthy prison terms and mandated sex offender registry requirements it is not an exaggeration to say that the penalties and ramifications of a conviction for child sexual abuse are stricter than for most homicide cases.
+With very lengthy prison terms and mandated sex offender registry requirements it is not an exaggeration to say that your life as you know it is at stake.

 The good news.
 It often takes months of hard work and a lawyer who will stand with you like a rock but we have helped many people get their lives back.
-By employing each of the strategies I have discussed above we have won many more cases than we have lost.
-The type of lawyer you hire for this type of case does matter.
-It must be someone with a great deal of experience in these types of cases but these cases can often be won.
+By employing each of the strategies I have discussed above we have won many of these cases.
 Anyone accused of such an offense needs to take the situation very seriously and employ a lawyer who knows the special problems these types of cases present and who has experience fighting these cases.
 Your FREEDOM is worth the fight.